Specialisation in Conference Interpreting

 - Professional aptitude test

-The oral professional aptitude test for the specialisation in Conference Interpreting is designed to assess your practical skills in sight translation, consecutive interpreting and – for students who have applied to study a B language – liaison interpreting.
+The oral professional aptitude test for the specialisation in Conference Interpreting is designed to assess your practical skills in sight translation and consecutive interpreting.
 You must pass the test with a language combination of at least ABC or ACCC.
 We will provide you with sample texts when you apply to take the test.
-We recommend that you prepare for the aptitude test by attending our one-semester interpreting preparation course Dolmetsch-Propädeutikum (in German), which takes place every autumn semester.
-In this continuing education course, you learn interpreting techniques and skills such as note-taking, memory training, sight translation, consecutive and liaison interpreting and background knowledge relevant to the profession.

 Factsheet professional aptitude test (in German)